deliveroo/deliveroo.engineering/_guidelines/api-design.md

    APIs, in separate adapter services.
 2. API URLs should never change (because consumers risk constructing their own).
-3. While it is still recommended to include hypermedia links to encourage good practices, is it not mandated loike for internal services.
+3. While it is still recommended to include hypermedia links to encourage good practices, is it not mandated like for internal services.
 4. The recommended practice for versioning is DNS-based: a new (breaking/major) version of a set of public-facing APIS should be an entirely new domain (e.g.
    `v2.my-api.example.com`), with entirely segregated infrastructure.